We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Additionally, manufacturers design hospital beds for extended use, whereas people usually only use twin mattresses to sleep on.

-Doctors recommend hospital bed mattresses for people who must remain in bed for extended periods and those at risk of developing bedsores.
+Doctors recommend hospital bed mattresses for people who need to remain in bed for extended periods and those at risk of developing bedsores.
 Traditional mattresses may not provide enough support for people with reduced mobility.

 Hospital bed mattresses include foam, gel, innerspring, and air mattresses that help redistribute a person’s weight across the surface to prevent and treat pressure ulcers.